Tools

 Rough Bottom

-Given its bright white color, it may be surprising to learn that porcelain is a composite material made up of a kaolin clay base with feldspar and quartz silica mixed in to reinforce it.
-This mixture is fired at around 2,300 degrees Fahrenheit, while stoneware is fired at about 2,100 degrees Fahrenheit.
+Given its bright white color, it may be surprising to learn that porcelain is, in fact, a composite material.
+Made up of a kaolin clay base, with feldspar and quartz silica mixed in to reinforce it, this mixture is fired at around 2300F (while stoneware is fired at about 2100F).

 The higher temperature allows the silt additives in the clay to meld together better and create a stronger material.
 The end product is a robust, hard piece of bakeware with a beautifully smooth, glossy finish.